wallet77/qualityofjspackages-crawler/README.md

 # Quality of JS packages - crawler

+## Prerequesites

+- Node.js >= 14.x
+- npm >= 6
+- git

+If you want to use scaphandre it should be install following the [official documentation](https://github.com/hubblo-org/scaphandre).

 ## Purpose

 This project aims to crawl the top most famous Javascript packages and run some analysis on them.